officelearn/azure-docs.sv-se/articles/data-lake-store/data-lake-store-data-operations-net-sdk.md

         using System;
         using System.IO;
+        using System.Linq;
+        using System.Text;
+        using System.Threading;
+        using System.Collections.Generic;
-        using System.Security.Cryptography.X509Certificates; // Required only if you are using an Azure AD application created with certificates using System.Threading;
+        using System.Security.Cryptography.X509Certificates; // Required only if you are using an Azure AD application created with certificates

+        using Microsoft.Rest;
+        using Microsoft.Rest.Azure.Authentication;
         using Microsoft.Azure.Management.DataLake.Store;
         using Microsoft.Azure.Management.DataLake.Store.Models;
         using Microsoft.IdentityModel.Clients.ActiveDirectory;
-        using Microsoft.Rest.Azure.Authentication;

 7. Deklarera variablerna enligt nedan och ange värden för platshållarna.
 Kontrollera också att den lokala sökvägen och filnamnet som du anger här finns på datorn.